 These are usually USB mics.
 Some audio interfaces, such as Audient EVO4 or 8, have a really cool feature like “autogain” which assists you in setting the proper input volume.
 In any case, whatever your audio interface is, make sure you speak normally into your microphone while setting input gain to the amount where your voice won’t be too low in volume or clip.

-Input Microphone Gain can be set in your recording software as well, so make sure everything is on the proper level.
+Check the microphone gain setting in your recording software as well, so make sure everything is on the proper level.
 You can also put a limiter on the master channel, just in case.
 It will prevent audio from clipping.
+You might want to check my other post about microphone mixer settings.

 Recording from microphones without background noise